 While larger projects will likely require more complicated statistical models or algorithms, smaller projects follow a more straightforward formula.

-In this case, E_parametric = parametric estimate, a_old is the historic amount of cost or time and p_old is the value of that parameter in your current project.
+In this case, E_parametric is the parametric estimate, a_old is the historic amount of cost or time, p_old is the historic value of that parameter and p_curr is the value of the parameter in your current project.

 Parametric Estimating Example